Development West Coast: Projects

 Development West Coast Tertiary Scholarships were launched in 2022.
 Four scholarships are offered annually to first time tertiary students as a means to provide a pathway for West Coast students to attain tertiary qualifications and return to the West Coast to undertake their career.
 The scholarships are valued up to $32,500 per student.

 In October 2022, DWC launched a global recruitment campaign called 'Cut out for the Coast'.
 The campaign was a collaboration between DWC, Te Whatu Ora – Te Tai o Poutini West Coast and the local business community aimed at attracting workers who are ‘Cut out for the Coast.
 The campaign initially targeted health workers and later expanded to recruitment in other sectors.

 DWC invested $3 million into Westland Mineral Sands (WMS) in November 2023.
 WMS is a minerals, ports and logistics company, which extracts heavy mineral sands including ilmenite, garnet and rare earth elements for the global market, from a site at Cape Foulwind, near Westport.

 In the 2024/25 financial year, DWC invested AU$3 million in the Snowy River gold mine project near Reefton, and contributed to the Richmond Quay development in Greymouth, which includes a new library, commercial facilities, and public spaces.

+In the same financial year, DWC supported housing initiatives through commercial lending to help address workforce-related housing shortages linked to major mining projects in the pipeline on the West Coast.